 When you create a new Python file to write a simple program that outputs a “Hello World” statement, then what you’re actually writing is a Python script.

-This is a Python file that can be executed directly by the user using any of the techniques mentioned in the preceding section.
+This is a Python file that can be executed directly by the user using any of the techniques mentioned in the preceding Table of Contents.

 The script is also known as a top-level program file.
 It is processed by an interpreter, which parses and executes the file line-by-line in a sequential manner.

-A module, on the other hand, is a Python file that is meant to be imported and used by Python scripts.
+A module, on the other hand, is a Python file that is meant to be imported and used by outside Python scripts.
+If you’ve ever used NumPy, pandas, matplotlib, or any other open-source Python library, then you’ve used modules.
+Libraries are simply collections of modules.

-You can indded run a module by itself.
-However, that beats the purpose of creating module files.
+You can indeed run a module by itself.
+However, that defeats the purpose of creating module files.

-The main difference between the two is that Python scripts are meant to be directly executed, while modules are imported and used by other files (namely scripts).
+The main difference between scrits and modules is that Python scripts are meant to be directly executed, while modules are imported and used by other files (namely scripts).

 Knowing the difference between the two will allow you to understand how to effectively organize your Python programs.

 Scripts are useful when you’re trying to build a short program.
-However, if you’re trying to better organize your program and want to write reusable code, then writing modules is advisable.
+However, if you’re trying to better organize your program and want to write reusable code, then writing modules is better.

 A Python script or module relies on an interpreter for its successful execution.
-The next section contains a brief discussion on Python interpreter.
+If you’re not familiar with interpreters, you’ll learn about them in the next section of this article.

 What’s the Role of a Python Interpreter?